McKlay/ai-chatbot-engineering/docs/chapter7.md

 * Inspect similarity query—are the right chunks being returned?
 * Log the actual injected prompt for inspection.

-Use tools like Postgres query logs, vector visualizations (e.g., t-SNE), and similarity scoring to inspect RAG performance.
+Use tools like Postgres query logs, vector visualizations (e.g., t-SNE or UMAP), and similarity scoring to inspect RAG performance.
+Regularly review retrieval logs and user feedback to refine chunking, embedding, and prompt strategies.

 ---

 ## Conclusion: Giving Your Chatbot a Brain

 With RAG, your chatbot evolves from a generic assistant to a domain-aware knowledge bot.
 By embedding documents and retrieving relevant content during conversations, you build an **AI system with grounded knowledge, reduced hallucinations, and improved trustworthiness**.

+RAG is a cornerstone of modern enterprise chatbots, enabling compliance, transparency, and continuous improvement.
+As your knowledge base grows, so does your bot’s intelligence.

 In the next chapter, we’ll turn back to the frontend—bringing this intelligence to users with a sleek React-based chat interface and refined UX features.